Trick to find out the exact location of another person in WhatsApp | News from Mexico

 - Copy the link that appears on the page and send it to the person you want to locate.

-Once you accept, you will be shown a map with your exact location.
+Once you are accepted, you will be shown a map with your exact location.

 - Be careful, links only work once, so you will have to create another link every time you want to know someone’s location.